 As of July 1, 2011, the DSB has moved away from insurance based coverage to a self-funded benefits program which includes stop loss insurance in instances where one individual's claims exceed a threshold of \$10,000 annually.
 Since the introduction of this self-funded benefits coverage program, the DSB has seen some significant savings however since the costs associated with the program are based on actual expenditures by employees and their families, there is a risk that costs will vary significantly from year to year.
 Many organizations have moved to self-funded drug benefit programs.
-What they have found is the creation of a reserve for this purpose does alleviate the need for significant changes in year to year budgets as actual costs vary annually.
-The current annual costs for self-funded prescribed drug benefits is \$345,000 plus the possible NEER surcharges of \$434,269 annual maximum or \$250,000 per PTSD claim (based on 2016 actuals), staff are recommending that the current \$100,000 maximum on this reserve be removed.
+What they have found is the creation of a reserve for this purpose does alleviate the need for significant changes in year to year budgets as actual costs vary annually

 The reserve would only be augmented when there is a year-end surplus in the benefits budget for any year.
-In 2016 this reserve was augmented by a transfer of \$78,595 from the operating budget.
+In 2017 this reserve was augmented by a transfer of \$18,606 from the operating budget.